Get to Know the Kits AI Community Voices: Black Dave

 Black Dave Headshot

-Kits AI recently launched our new Kits Earn program, an opportunity for vocalists and artists to make passive income by adding an AI model of their voice to our “Verified Voices” library.
+Kits AI recently launched our new Kits Earn program, an opportunity for vocalists and artists to make passive income by adding an AI model of their voice to our “Community Voices” library.
 In our series of interviews to get to know the artists behind the models, we caught up with Black Dave to learn about his project and what excites him as an artist.

 If you haven’t already checked his music out, give it a listen here.